Bush Prize: South Dakota | South Dakota Community Foundation

 • Organizations that have received a Bush Prize in the last 10 years are not eligible to apply.

-• Applicant organization sizes
+• Organization sizes

-• Communities served (both in terms of size and demographics)
+• Communities served (size and demographics)

-• Types of issues addressed
+• Types of ideas identified

 Ready to apply for the Bush Prize: South Dakota?